exasol/ai-lab/doc/user_guide/docker/docker-usage.md

 └─┘┴  ─┴┘┴ ┴ ┴ └─┘   ┴ └─┘└─┘┴└─  └┘└─┘┴   ┴  ┴ └─┘┴└─  ┴  ┴ ┴└─┘└─┘└┴┘└─┘┴└──┴┘ o

 The default password is "ailab".
-To update the password, log in to the Docker container as the user root and run
+To update the password, log in to the Docker container as the user jupyter and run
-    /root/jupyterenv/bin/jupyter-lab server password
+    /home/jupyter/jupyterenv/bin/jupyter-lab server password
 ```

 Using an internet browser you then can connect to the Jupyter server running in the Docker container in order to follow the tutorials presented by a set of Jupyter notebooks, see [Connecting to Jupyter Service](../jupyter.md#open-jupyter-in-your-browser).